gabehamasaki/dev-setup/WSL.md

 # Setup WSL Laravel

-# Pre-setup

-## Instalar WSL
+## Install WSL

-Abra o Terminal como administrado e instale o WSL no windows
+Open the Terminal as an administrator and install WSL on Windows:

 > `wsl --install`

-Quando esse comando terminar de rodar você terá o Ubuntu rodando dentro do Windows

-Abra o terminal do ubuntu para instalar as seguites dependências
+Once this command completes, you will have Ubuntu running inside Windows.

+Open the Ubuntu terminal to install the following dependencies:

 > `sudo add-apt-repository universe`